S. Vaiyapuri Pillai: Early life and education

 Vaiyapuri Pillai was born in 1891 to Saravanapperumal Pillai and Pappammal in a Saiva Vellalar family of Tinnevely District.
 After graduating in 1912, he studied law and practised as a lawyer in Trivandrum and Tinnevely from 1915 to 1926.

 Editor of the Tamil lexicon

 On November 25, 1926, Pillai was appointed editor of the Tamil lexicon committee of the Madras University.
-Until then, Voume I of the lexicon and the first part of Volume II had been published over a span of fourteen years.
+Until then, Volume I of the lexicon and the first part of Volume II had been published over a span of fourteen years.
 But once Pillai took over, the remainder of the lexicon which comprised six volumes was completed in just ten years.

 Later years

 From 1951 to 1954, Pillai served as Honorary Professor of Tamil at the University of Travancore in Trivandrum.
 Retiring in 1954, he returned to Madras city where he died on 17 February 1956.

 Controversies

-In June 1940, the government of Madras State appointed a committee headed by V. S. Srinivasa Sastri to frame general principles for coining words for scientific and technical terms in Tamil.
+In June 1940, the government of Madras Province appointed a committee headed by V. S. Srinivasa Sastri to frame general principles for coining words for scientific and technical terms in Tamil.
 The constitution of the committee was opposed by Tamil purists who felt that Sastri was strongly anti-Tamil.
 Sastri precipitated matters further by recommending the inclusion of Vaiyapuri Pillai, who was also perceived to be anti-Tamil.
 The committee eventually recommended the retention of words of English and Sanskrit origin.
 Vaiyapuri justified the decision as a necessity for promoting national integration and cited the poetry of Manonmaniam Sundaram Pillai.
 The decisions of the committee were opposed tooth and nail by activists of the Madras Presidency Tamil Sangam and were eventually reversed after Sastri's death in 1946.